GLOBAL MARKETS-Euro slips, sentiment sours after Greek vote

 By Herbert Lash

-NEW YORK, June 18 (Reuters) - The euro fell and long-dated government debt prices rose o n M onday as initial enthusiasm over a weekend victory for pro-bailout parties in Greek elections soon gave way to pessimism about the nagging debt crisis still facing the euro zone.
+NEW YORK, June 18 (Reuters) - The euro fell sharply and long-dated government debt prices rose on Monday as initial enthusiasm over a weekend victory for pro-bailout parties in Greek elections soon gave way to pessimism about the nagging debt crisis still facing the euro zone.

+Spanish bond yields hit a new euro-era high above 7.0 percent, a level considered unsustainable, as worries that Spain may need more funds than previously expected to bail out its struggling bank sector cut short a rally sparked by Greek election results on Sunday.
+Italian bond yields also jumped.

+European equity markets reversed early gains and stocks on Wall Street opened lower, pulled down by European concerns and recent data that points to a deteriorating U.S. economy.

-Voters gave a majority to parties supporting Greece’s economic bail-out o n S unday, easing worries about a break-up in the euro zone and boosting risk assets initially.
+Greek voters gave a majority to parties supporting the country’s economic bailout on Sunday, easing worries about a break up in the euro zone and initially boosting risk assets.

-But a relief rally among risk assets fizzled and prices of safe-havens such as bonds rose.
-Yields on Spanish and Italian bonds also climbed in a clear sign that the Greek election did not remove investor concerns about the region’s debt crisis.
+But a relief rally among so-called risk assets soon fizzled and prices of safe-havens, such as bonds, rose.

 Bids on Spain’s key 10-year government bonds sent yields up as high as 7.3 percent, the highest level in the euro era and above the rate at which Greece, Ireland and Portugal were forced to seek international bail-outs.